Klein-Venedig: Ambrosius Ehinger

-In accordance with his contract, Welser armed a fleet, which sailed from Sanlúcar de Barrameda early in 1528, under the command of Ambrosius Ehinger, whom he appointed captain general.
+In accordance with his contract, Welser armed a fleet, which sailed from Sanlúcar de Barrameda, Spain, early in 1528, under the command of Ambrosius Ehinger, whom he appointed captain general.
 The House of Welser set up a colonization scheme and sent Ehinger as governor to Santa Ana de Coro (Neu-Augsburg), the capital of the Province of Venezuela.
 Ehinger left Seville on 7 October 1528 with the Spaniard García de Lerma and 281 settlers.
 At Santo Domingo, de Lerma with 50 companions left for Santa Marta, to reestablish Spanish control following the murder of the governor there.
 Ehinger and the remainder headed for the Venezuelan coast and landed on 24 February 1529 at Santa Ana de Coro.
 Almost immediately Ehinger replaced his Welser-appointed Spanish deputy González de Leyva with Nicolaus Federmann.

 From Coro, he explored the interior in search of the legendary golden city of El Dorado.
-In August 1529 Ehinger made his first expedition to Lake Maracaibo which was bitterly opposed by the indigenous people, the Coquivacoa.
+In August 1529 Ehinger made his first expedition to Lake Maracaibo, which was bitterly opposed by the indigenous people, the Coquivacoa.
 After winning a series of bloody battles, he founded the settlement at Maracaibo on 8 September 1529.
 Ehinger named the city New Nuremberg (Neu-Nürnberg) and the lake after the valiant chieftain Mara of the Coquivacoa, who had died in the fighting.
 The city was renamed Maracaibo after the Spanish took possession.

-Ehinger came down with malaria and decided to recuperate in the relatively civilized comforts of Hispaniola, so he handed temporary authority over to Federmann on July 30, 1530.
-Upon his return, Ehinger, with 40 horses and 130 foot soldiers and an uncounted number of allied Indians, set off from Coro on September 1, 1531 on his second expedition to the alleged gold country to the west.
+Ehinger came down with malaria and decided to recuperate in the relatively civilized comforts of Hispaniola, handing temporary authority over to Federmann on July 30, 1530.
+Upon his return, Ehinger, with 40 horses and 130 foot soldiers and an uncounted number of allied Indians, set off from Coro on September 1, 1531, on his second expedition to the alleged gold country to the west.
 They crossed the Oca and Valledupar mountains of the Serranía del Perijá, moved along the Cesar River, and finally to the Zapatosa marsh.
-There the expedition rested about three months, then it continued south, where they met fierce resistance from the indigenous tribes, so they turned east, along the Lebrija River.
-During this expedition they were forced to eat their horses and dogs, and lost most of their Indian allies, many dying from the cold as they crossed the mountains.
-As they made their way home, they were attacked by the Chitareros on May 27, 1533.
+There the expedition rested about three months, then it continued south, where it met fierce resistance from the indigenous tribes, so it turned east, along the Lebrija River.
+During the expedition, the men were forced to eat their horses and dogs, and lost most of their Indian allies, many dying from the cold as they crossed the mountains.
+As they made their way home, they were attacked by the Chitareros on 27 May 1533.
 Ehinger and Captain Estéban Martín fled into a low-lying ravine, where they were pinned down by Indians shooting arrows.
 Ehinger received a poisoned arrow in the neck.
-Despite the attentions of Augustine father Vicente de Requejada, Ehinger died on May 31, 1533, and was buried under a tree.
+Despite the attentions of Augustine father Vicente de Requejada, Ehinger died on 31 May 1533, and was buried under a tree.
 The expedition returned without him to Coro.